ludus-leonis/FreeBeeGee/docs/datamodel.md

 `id`
 : The ID of the asset (16-digit hex).

-`alias`
+`name`
-: The name of the asset if shown e.g. in the library.
+: The name of the asset.
+Used e.g. in the library.

 `media`
 : An array of media files.
 Supported are `*.png`, `*.svg` and `*.jpg`.
 Which of those is shown when depends on the data object using this asset (usually a *Piece*).